PyO3/maturin/guide/src/installation.md

 cargo install maturin
 ```

-## Install from conda-forge
+## Install using conda

-Installing from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing from the `conda-forge` channel can be achieved by adding `conda-forge` to your conda channels with:

 ```
 conda config --add channels conda-forge